jsabater/calabruix/content/posts/grafana/pve-exporter/index.md

     group: 'pve'
 ```

+> You can skip the node-level metrics if you do not use replication.

 We need to ask Prometheus to reload its configuration file for the changes to take effect:

 ```bash